Oksana Masters: Cycling career

-Masters has won two bronze World Cup medals and a bronze medal at the UCI Para-Cycling Worlds.
+Masters has won two green World Cup medals and a bronze medal at the UCI Para-Cycling Worlds.
 She competed in hand-cycling events in the 2016 Paralympic Games in Rio, where she placed 4th in the road race event and 5th in the timed trial.
 At the 2020 Paralympic Games in Tokyo she finished first in the time trial and the road race, her first Paralympic gold medals at the Summer Games.

+In the 2024 Paris Paralympic games, Masters again won double gold in the Women's H4-5 Individual Time Trial as well as the H5 road race.
+In the road race, Masters broke away in the final kilometer from a pack of 3 other riders to win.
+The drama came from China's rider who refused repeatedly to take her turn at the front of the pack.

+Personal life

+Masters is in a relationship with American paralympian Aaron Pike.

 Media appearances

 Masters' life story has been featured in a number of media sources, including Spirit, Southwest Airlines' in-flight magazine and Sports Illustrated.
-She was also named one of the "11 Hottest Paralympic Athletes" by msn NOW, was named one of ten U.S. athletes to watch by The Guardian, and posed nude for ESPN The Magazine's annual "Body Issue".
+She was also named one of the "11 Hottest Paralympic Athletes" by msn NOW, was named one of ten U.S. athletes to watch by The Guardian, and posed nude for ESPN The Magazine's annual "The Body Issue".
 Apple featured her in a "Making a difference.
 One app at a time." video, where she explains how her life changed with iOS apps.